wordshaker/katacoda-scenarios/graphite-stack/step3.md

 ## Let's get visualising

-Though Graphite does have the functionality for creating visualisations, we will be using [Grafana](https://grafana.com/)

 ## Run Grafana

 Now we have the ability to record our metrics, we need to be able to display them in a useful format.
 This is where Grafana comes in.
 Grafana is a dashboarding / visualisation UI that can be provided with a variety of data sources.